Fernando-A-Rocha/mta-add-models/README.md

 - syncs all added models with all players
 - minimalistic, optimized and bug free

+In simpler terms, with this resource you can make scripts/change your scripts to add new skins, vehicles and objects to your server!
+For example we can now add all SA-MP objects whilst keeping their IDs.

 MTA forum topic: [here](https://forum.mtasa.com/topic/133212-rel-add-new-models-library/#comment-1003395)

 Contact (author): Nando#7736 **(Discord)**